coderefinery/coderefinery.org/workshops/upcoming.md

 workshop in your city or an online training event.
-[Sign up here](https://indico.neic.no/event/135/surveys/36) and tell us what you're interested in, and we will notify you when the registration for relevant workshops and events opens!
+[Sign up here](https://indico.neic.no/event/135/surveys/36) and tell us what you're interested in, and we will notify you when the registration for workshops and events opens!

 Or subscribe to our [workshops](/feed-workshops/) and